Shrimpers and Mudlarks residency.

 ARTISTS IN RESIDENCE AT ST. ANDREWS ARTS CENTRE.

-In preparation for LV21 SIlTings, Creative Estuary, Daisy and Nicola develpoed their project Shrimpers and Mudlarks as artists in residence at St. Andrews Arts centre, beside Bawley Bay.
-Inspired by a photograph from ‘Fishermen from the Kentish shore,’ a woman stands alone on the bay looking out to the river from the bank of the Thames, her view is blocked by Bawley boats, she is waiting to start work and there is the suggestion that others will join her.
+Inspired by a photograph from ‘Fishermen from the Kentish shore,’ a woman stands alone on the bay looking out to the river from the bank of the Thames, her view is blocked by Bawley boats, she waits to start work and there is the suggestion that others will join her.

 In her changing form of vulnerability and strength, she discards the cape to reveal a giant skirt of patched fabric, which she uses like heavy nets against her body, repeatedly pulling, laying out, billowing in the wind, gathering and draping to her silhouette.